Laurion Capital Management LP Acquires New Holdings in Hancock Whitney Co. (NASDAQ:HWC)

 The business also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
 Stockholders of record on Tuesday, September 7th were issued a dividend of $0.27 per share.
 The ex-dividend date of this dividend was Friday, September 3rd.
 This represents a $1.08 annualized dividend and a dividend yield of 2.23%.
 Hancock Whitney’s payout ratio is currently -144.00%.

 Several equities research analysts have issued reports on HWC shares.
-Zacks Investment Research cut shares of Hancock Whitney from a “buy” rating to a “hold” rating and set a $45.00 price target on the stock. in a research note on Friday, July 23rd.
+Keefe, Bruyette & Woods raised shares of Hancock Whitney from a “market perform” rating to an “outperform” rating and set a $55.00 price target on the stock in a research note on Tuesday, September 7th.
 Raymond James raised their price target on shares of Hancock Whitney from $52.00 to $54.00 and gave the stock a “strong-buy” rating in a research note on Wednesday, July 21st.
-Finally, Keefe, Bruyette & Woods raised shares of Hancock Whitney from a “market perform” rating to an “outperform” rating and set a $55.00 price target on the stock in a research note on Tuesday, September 7th.
+Finally, Zacks Investment Research cut shares of Hancock Whitney from a “buy” rating to a “hold” rating and set a $45.00 price target on the stock. in a research note on Friday, July 23rd.
 One investment analyst has rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $49.00.

 Hancock Whitney Company Profile